 Mrs. Nkeiruka Obi

-NK graduated with honors from the University of Calabar with a BSc in physics.
-She went on to obtain an MBA from her alma mater, and is now pursuing a Ph.D. in health psychology.
-NK is a certified management consultant and Global Professional of Human Resources, and an alumnus of Pan-Atlantic University, Lagos and the Haggai Institute of Advanced Leadership in Hawaii, USA.
-She is a fellow of the Nigerian Institute of Management (Chartered), as well as a member of several other organizations, including Rotary International.
-She is an author and community philanthropist and uses the proceeds from her award-winning books to sponsor the education of vulnerable children on the street.
-She has received many awards in recognition of her work for children and communities.
+She graduated with honors from the University of Calabar with a BSc in physics, obtained an MBA as well as several certificate-based trainings from Harvard Business School, and is now pursuing a Ph.D. in health psychology.
+She is a certified management consultant, a Global Professional of Human Resources, and an alumnus of Pan-Atlantic University, Lagos and the Haggai Institute of Advanced Leadership in the USA.

-NK is based in Nigeria and is a proud wife, mother (including triplets), and grandma.
+She is a grateful wife, mother (including triplets), and grandmother.